Full 2014 Kia Soul Review

 Introduced four years ago, the Soul is one of Kia's best-selling models.
 We've always liked this small, box-shaped wagon's unique styling and generous level of equipment.
 The 2014 Kia Soul represents the car's first major redesign.
 Although it's not a radical change from the original, there are just enough improvements to make the Soul a compelling proposition for budget-minded buyers looking for an alternative to mainstream sedans and hatchbacks.

-There are changes to the Soul's interior as well.
-The quality of interior materials is better this time around, and while passenger room is similar to last year, Kia has carved out more cargo capacity, which now tops out at a crossover-like 61 cubic feet.
+The quality of interior materials is better this time around, too, and while passenger room is similar to last year, Kia has carved out more cargo capacity, which now tops out at a crossover-like 61 cubic feet.
 Optional equipment closely follows last year's Soul, but new items include a panoramic sunroof and an upgraded Uvo eServices package that includes streaming Internet radio capability for smartphone users.

 Body Styles, Trim Levels, and Options